 As part of the investment scheme, derivative instruments shall be used at the discretion of the management company both for hedging purposes and as an active instrument of the investment (to safeguard or increase income, as a replacement for securities, to control the investment fund's risk profile or for synthetic liquidity control).
 This means that derivative instruments will also be used as a substitute for a direct investment in assets and, in particular, with the goal of increased income.
 The loss risk associated with the investment fund may thus increase.
-When using derivatives for hedging purposes, the environmental or social characteristics promoted are not considered.
-For the use of derivatives not used for hedging purposes, these characteristics will be considered insofar as possible.
+In the course of the use of hedging derivatives, no consideration is given to the promoted environmental or social characteristics.
+When using derivatives that do not serve hedging purposes, these characteristics are taken into account wherever possible.